-(Psalms 66:9) Which holdeth our soul in life, and suffereth not our feet to be moved.
+(Psalms 66:9) Who keeps us in life And does not allow our feet to slip.

 Our very life depends ultimately on God.
 Our eternal life depends on what God has done for us by grace through faith in Jesus Christ as our Lord and Savior.
-Moment-by-moment we depend on God for everything, whether or not we consciously recognize or want to acknowledge this fact.
+Moment-bymoment we depend on God for everything, whether or not we consciously recognize or want to acknowledge this fact.
 God also protects us from sin and when temptation comes, God will show us the way to escape if we will take that way.
 By leaning on God for spiritual and moral support, and by trusting in His word, the Bible, we need not slip into sin or poor choices.

-(Psalms 66:10) For thou, O God, hast proved us: thou hast tried us, as silver is tried.
+(Psalms 66:10) For You have tried us, O God; You have refined us as silver is refined.